SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/antivirus/143-how-to-whitelist-salad-in-windows-defender.md

    ![](./content/images/Troubleshooting/Antivirus/How-to-Whitelist-Salad-in-Windows-Defender-7.png)

-5. After you have clicked on ‘Add or remove exclusions", select "Add an exclusion", then select "Folder",  and navigate to the Salad folder by pasting “C:\\ProgramData\\Salad\\workloads" into the bar at the top that shows your filepath, as shown below.
+5. After you have clicked on 'Add or remove exclusions", select "Add an exclusion", then select "Folder",  and navigate to the Salad folder by pasting "C:\\ProgramData\\Salad\\workloads" into the bar at the top that shows your filepath, as shown below.

    ![](./content/images/Troubleshooting/Antivirus/How-to-Whitelist-Salad-in-Windows-Defender-1.png)